TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 - Breathing and heartbeat frequency measurements

 **Transferred Data:**
 Raw or semi processed radar data is forwarded to the Signal Processing subsystem, but final processed values pass through the Drone to PC Link.
-The subsystem transmits the processed vitals to the laptop **[REF]**.
+The subsystem transmits the processed vitals to the laptop **[4]**.

 **Communication Method:**
 Digital serial or SPI communication between sensor hardware and the Jetson Nano, followed by wireless transmission to the laptop.